 Location:Home >> Detail

-Background: Hematodermic tumours are rare neoplasms of the hematolymphoid system, consisting of a heterogeneous group of tumours with an aggressive course.
-The early recognition of the tumor may allow physicians to avoid making misdiagnosis.
+Background: Hematodermic tumours are rare neoplasms, of the hematolymphoid system, consisting of a heterogeneous group of aggressive course tumours.
+Early tumor recognition may allow physicians to avoid misdiagnosis.

-Objectives: To report a case occurring in an eight-year-old child, that was initially diagnosed as haematoma secondary to child abuse.
+Objectives: To report a case occurring in an eight-year-old male child that was initially diagnosed as a haematoma secondary to child abuse.

-Conclusion: Although hematodermic tumors are relatively rare, clinicians should broaden the differential diagnosis, including malignancies, when unexplained clinical pictures are brought to their attention.
+Conclusion: Although hematodermic tumors are relatively rare, clinicians should broaden the differential diagnosis, to include malignancies, when unexplained clinical pictures are brought to their attention.

-We describe a child with a primary CD4+/CD56+ hematodermic tumour characterized by a skin lesion with a bruise-like aspect, initially diagnosed as having an haematoma of the thigh secondary to child abuse.
+We describe a child with a primary CD4+/CD56+ hematodermic tumour characterized by a skin lesion with a bruise-like aspect.
+It was initially diagnosed as a thigh haematoma secondary to child abuse.

-He presented to his local hospital with a 5-month history of haematoma located on the posterior region of the left thigh.
-He was initially investigated for a bleeding diathesis but the coagulation screening tests and an haematoma drainage were inconclusive.
-Therefore the physicians concluded for a battered child syndrome and treated the patient conservatively.
+The child presented to his local hospital with a 5-month history of haematoma located on the posterior left thigh.
+He was initially investigated for a bleeding diathesis, but coagulation screening tests, and a haematoma drainage, were inconclusive.
+The physicians inferred a battered child syndrome and treated the patient conservatively.

-Four months later, he was admitted to our hospital for further investigations.
-On examination, an ecchymosis on the left posterior thigh and multiple purple lesions on both legs were present (Figure 1 a-b).
-During his stay in hospital, the boy developed a left groin lymph node enlargement.
-He underwent a lymph node and cutaneous biopsy which were diagnostic for CD4+/CD56+ hematodermic tumour.
-Bone marrow aspirate was negative for neoplastic infiltration.
-The patient was treated with chemotherapy, he went into remission and the haematoma gradually disappeared.
+Four months later, he was admitted for further evaluation.
+On examination, a the left posterior thigh ecchymosis and multiple purple lesions on both legs were present (Fig. 1. a-b).
+During his hospital stay, a left groin lymph node enlarged.
+He underwent a lymph node, and cutaneous, biopsy which were diagnostic for a CD4+/CD56+ hematodermic tumour.
+A bone marrow aspirate was negative for neoplastic infiltration.
+The patient was treated with chemotherapy, went into remission and the haematoma gradually disappeared.
 Two years after initial presentation, he is well and disease free.

-The disease spectrum of CD4+/CD56+ hematodermic tumour is expanding and only a few paediatric cases have been documented [1, 2, 3].
-It has been described as a distinct clinicopathologic entity, with aggressive course and poor outcome.
-CD4+/CD56+ hematodermic malignancies are a rare entity of the hematolymphoid system, consisting of neoplasms with a high incidence of cutaneous involvement and risk of rapid leukaemic dissemination.
-These neoplasms mainly involve skin at diagnosis with often indolent presentation, but manifest an aggressive and rapidly fatal course without delay .
+The disease spectrum of CD4+/CD56+ hematodermic tumour is expanding with only a few paediatric cases documented [1, 2, 3].
+It has been described as a distinct clinicopathologic entity, with an aggressive course and a poor outcome.
+CD4+/CD56+ hematodermic malignancies are rare entity in the hematolymphoid system.
+They consist of neoplasms with a high incidence of cutaneous involvement and a risk of rapid leukaemic dissemination.
+These neoplasms mainly involve skin at the initial diagnosis with often indolent presentation, but later manifest a speedy, and aggressive progression, which is usually quickly fatal .

-Knowledge of this particular clinical presentation may allow physicians to avoid making misdiagnosis.
-In our case, the initial erroneous assertion led to a delay in correct diagnosis and determined an extensive social service investigation that found the child's parents completely free of any charge or suspect of child abuse.
+Awareness of this particular clinical presentation may allow physicians to avoid a misdiagnosis.
+In our case, the initial erroneous conclusion delayed a correct diagnosis and triggered an extensive social service investigation which exonerated the child's parents of any suspicion of child abuse.